tabarra/txAdmin/dev_notes.md

 > Don't use, but I'll leave it saved here: https://github.com/citizenfx/fivem/commit/fd3fae946163e8af472b7f739aed6f29eae8105f

-### Admin gun
+### txBanana Admin Gun
-An "admin gun" where you point a gun to a player and when you point it to a player it shows this player's info, and when you "shoot it" it opens that player's modal.
-If not a custom gun model, just use the point animation and make sure we have a crosshair
+- banana as a gun, txBanana
+- preferably without taking away inventory from user
+- keybind to toggle gun (grab or put away)
+- when you point at player, show above head some info
+- when you "shoot" it will open the player menu and hopefully fire a laser or something

 ### ESM updates